dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_diet.rst

 ...   ub = max_calories / foods[food]["Calories"]
 ...   quantities[ind].set_upper_bound(food, ub)

-The maximum quantity of rice, for example is 20 because :math:`20*100 = 2000`.
+The maximum quantity of rice, for example, which here has 100 calories per portion, is 20 portions because :math:`20*100 = 2000`.

 >>> quantities[0].upper_bound("rice")
 20.0

-In the case of lower bounds, this problem requires these for correct formulation: a valid mathematical solution might be to offset the calories of gorging on large numbers of tasty bananas by eating a negative amount of high-in-calories bread, so the formulation must include the impossibility of consuming negative quantities of food.
+Lower bounds are actually *required* in this problem for correct formulation: a valid mathematical solution might be to offset the calories of gorging on large numbers of tasty bananas by eating a negative amount of high-in-calories bread, so the formulation must include the impossibility of consuming negative quantities of food.
 Because Ocean sets a default value of zero for `~dimod.quadratic.Real` variables, no explicit configuration is needed.

-You can now formulate an :term:`objective function` to optimize and constraints any feasible solution must meet, and set these in your CQM.
+You can now formulate an :term:`objective function` and any constraints feasible solutions must meet, and set these in your CQM.

 Objective Function
 ------------------